arianitu/sql-stress/README.md

 # sql-stress
 Stress a SQL server by defining tasks using JSON.
-It currently supports mysql, postgres, and sqlite.
+It currently supports mysql only, but postgres and sqlite support is planned.

 # Problem statement